highlando/18-daesion/index.md

 #### Travel

-Self-organized or by the transfer from Augsburg, Germany.
+Self-organized or by the transfer from Augsburg, Germany, Sunday, April 15, 9 AM (return Saturday, April 21).

 #### Registration and fees